Terms of Business

 We act as an insurance intermediary, not an insurer.
 We will usually act on your behalf when arranging your insurances, when you make changes to your policy, when you renew your policy and in the event of a claim.
 If there are any circumstances when we act as agent of the insurer, we will let you know the capacity in which we act before we finalise your insurance arrangements.

 Our product range and the range of insurers used

-We select personal and commercial insurances from a limited number of insurers, but for certain products, we only offer products from a single insurer.
-Please see a full list of the insurers we deal with at the end of this document.
+We provide a personal recommendation and select insurances from a fair and personal analysis of the market, but for certain products, we only select product from a limited number of insurers or only offer from a single insurer which means we do not give a personal recommendation on the basis of a fair and personal analysis.
+We will give you further information about this before we finalise your insurance arrangements: Please see a full list of insurers we deal with at the end of this document.

 We will not in any circumstance guarantee the solvency of any insurer.

 We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact us: